By law, coal and oil sands mine companies are responsible for reclaiming land that is disturbed by

 or is not meeting its targeted reclamation plans, additional financial security is required.

-Supporting Documentation for the Mine Financial Security Program can be accessed on the AER website at:
+Supporting documentation for the Mine Financial Security Program can be accessed on the AER website at:

 Type of Financial Security Deposits under the Mine Financial Security Program